Kingfisher Backcountry Charters

 Lemons and Black Tip Sharks are around all year long and kids like to catch them as well.
 Shark fishing at times is overlooked but can provide rod bending, drag screaming action!!!

-Other species that are available in the backcountry are: Mangrove Snapper - available most of the year, Mutton Snapper - are spotty, Spanish Mackerel - in the winter, Cobia - are going to be late winter and early spring, and occasionally you might catch a legal sized Grouper and keep it, as long as it's 'in' season.
+Other species that are available in the backcountry are: Mangrove Snapper - available most of the year, Mutton Snapper - are spotty but at times can be caught inshore.
+Spanish Mackerel - in the winter, Cobia - are going to be late winter and early spring, and occasionally you might catch a legal sized Grouper and keep it, as long as it's 'in' season.
 All of these species of fish make a great table fair.